 Although the management of CES is drawn largely from CTTE, it is the intention of the Company to widen its membership to include nominees from participating exchanges, and Administrators of CES exchanges are invited to nominate suitable and interested parties.
 The function of the members is to attend annual or special general meetings, approve reports and accounts, consider major proposals, appoint directors and uphold the ethos of the system in general.
 Although the distance will be a prohibiting factor for many, it is hoped that AGMs can coincide with CES congresses and be occasions for the exchanging of views and friendships at an international level.
 There are now hundreds of participating exchanges from all parts of the world with inter-exchange trading facilities via the CES.
 Not all nominees will be able to be Company members but we would like to spread membership as far as possible within the requirements of the Act.

 The CES, as an online web service, started in 2003 in Cape Town, South Africa, as the Cape Town Talent Exchange.
-From there it spread to 86 countries.
+From there it spread to 107 countries.
 In 2011 Australia had the most CES exchanges, which prompted the setting up of a separate Australian CES server.
 In 2018 Asia CES became the third independent node of CES.
 Based in Taiwan, Asia CES aims to take the CES network to other far eastern countries.